TylerC-Anderson/TylerC-Anderson/README.md

         | Pre-Security Path<br>

 Completed Projects!<br>
- Home Hosting: Server is up an running!
-Setup a NAS, also working on setting up Jellyfin for media streaming.
+ Home Hosting: Server is up and running!
+Currently serving Jellyfin Media server with 99% uptime, publicly accessible via a Cloudflare reverse proxy, as well as a local NAS for data storage, all backed up with both cold and hot storage backup.
  PiHole Personal DNS Sinkhole:<br>
-         Status: Retired, the way ads work no longer makes maintaining the PiHole worth maintaining.
+         Status: Retired, the way ads work no longer makes the PiHole worth maintaining.
 I intend to repurpose the Pi for use in some other project.

 Personal projects:<br>
 ✔️ Built, troubleshot, maintained my own custom desktop PC.
 I have upgraded the case, storage, memory, cooling, mobo, CPU, and expansion cards multiple times.<br>